DigitalState/Demo/resource/fixtures/README.md

 - records
 - services

-For demo purposes, we have created above fixtures overrides for each microservices.
+For demo purposes, we have created fixtures overrides for each microservices.

 ## Structure

 Fixtures are implemented as YML configuration files.
-Each files represents a specific type of data and contains a list of items of said type of data that will be loaded into the microservice.
+Each files represents a list of items that will be loaded into the microservice.

 Each YML configuration files contains two attributes `items` and `prototype`.

 The `items` attribute describes the array of items wanted to be loaded into the known state.
-A `prototype` attribute is also present.

-The `prototype` attribute is a convenient feature that allows you to define sensible defaults for each `items` specified, while enabling you not having to redefine all attributes for each items.
+The `prototype` attribute is a convenient feature that allows you to define sensible defaults for each `items` specified.

 Consider the following [individuals fixtures](identities/identity/individual/identities.yml):